glpi-project/telemetry/PROJECT.md

 When working on schema configuration, make sure to turn debug to true for the application; generated schema would be cached otherwise, and your changes will not be visible :)

-Finally, note tah the `enable_contact` set to false will entirely disable the embed contact page.
+Finally, note that the `enable_contact` set to false will entirely disable the embed contact page.

 User Interface
 --------------